50 Interesting & Fun Facts About Arizona State You Should Know

 Arizona has a London Bridge in Lake Havasu City

 Did you know you can find a piece of London in Lake Havasu City?
-The bridge you'll find there was originally built in the 1830s to span the River Thames in London.
+The bridge you'll find here was originally built in the 1830s to cross the River Thames in London.

 It snows in Arizona